-Two main production lines, one for pulp-wood to produce high-value paper products and another for solid-wood to produce sawn timber and appearance products, determine breeding objectives and selection criteria.
-Breeding goals are:
+There are two main objectives of the breeding programme, one is to breed for pulp-wood to produce high-value paper products.
+The second is to breed for solid-wood to produce sawn timber and appearance products.
+Maintenance of tree form and ability to resist defoliation is also important.
+Current breeding goals are: